It All Starts From Bottom – A Full Garage Door Part Breakdown

 In most residential garage doors the torsion shaft is a hollow tube, and when a door weighs more than 600 lb, a solid shaft is recommended.
 In addition, most commercial overhead doors will come with a solid shaft because those doors are heavier.
 Also, a solid shaft is mandatory with a chain hoist.

 Garage Door Springs Torsion/ Extension/Torque Master –The garage door springs are located over the garage door, and they are installed on the torsion shaft.

-Extension springs are located on both sides of the garage door either on Tiltout garage door Or standard sectional garage door.
+Extension springs are located on both sides of the door either on Tiltout door Or standard sectional door.

 If you have a shaft where the spring is not visible, most likely, it is Wayne Dalton’s proprietary system called the “TorqueMaster” where the torsion springs are located inside the shaft and as a result making it hard to detect a broken spring for the homeowner.

 When it comes to repairing springs, torsion would be the leading system.
 We will always recommend conversion from extension springs and TorqueMaster to conventional torsion springs!